Brewing Tasty Beer? Simulate It with CFD!

 A simple online search for the steps involved in the brewing process leads to few common steps.
 There are even websites, like How to Brew, purely addressing the brewing process.
 Some of the steps include:

 - Brewing the beer: Involves boiling of pale malt extract and hops with water.
-Further on, the grains are steeped frequently to add color and flavour.
+Further on, the grains are steeped frequently to add color and flavor.

 - Cooling and fermenting: Here the hot mixture, now known as wort, is cooled to room temperature and further on transferred with additional water.
 Once the cooling occurs, yeast is added and locked in an airtight container for fermentation.